bgamari/ghc-wiki-import/foldr-build-notes.md

-Final approximation (this may even be precise; I don't know, but it's probably good enough for anything sane): Don't use `seq` or similar to force anything whose type contains `b` unless you could accomplish the same thing without using `seq`.
+Final approximation (this may even be precise; I don't know, but it's probably good enough for anything sane): Don't use `seq` or similar to force anything whose type contains `b` unless you could accomplish the same thing without using `seq` to force anything whose type contains `b`.